Extended String Module

 - processed_text text

-The UTF-8-BOM appears as three invisible characters "\xEF\xBB\xBF"
+The UTF-8-BOM appears as three invisible characters "\xEF\xBB\xBF" at the beginning of the document.

 BOM (Byte Order Mark) is prepared for UTF-16 and UTF-32 to mark the byte order.
 Microsoft uses BOM in UTF-8 to clearly distinguish UTF-8 from ASCII and other encodings, but such files can cause problems on non-Windows operating systems.